jaab30/employee-management/README.md

 # Employee Management App

-This is an application that uses React, JSX, HTML, Server API and CSS.<br>
+This is an application that uses React, JSX, HTML, Server API, Bootstrap and CSS.<br>

-This is a simple web application that renders random users from: "randomuser.me" API when the application frist start<br>
+This is a simple web application that renders random users from: "randomuser.me" API when the application first start<br>

-This application is created using React Hooks and let you serach by Last Name.
-It update the results everytime the user enters a letter on the serach inpot field.
-It also sort users by First Name, Laste Name and Age<br>
+This application is created using React Hooks and let you search by Last Name.
+It updates the results everytime the user enters a letter on the search input field.
+It also sorts users by First Name, Last Name and Age<br>

 Here it is the link to the App:<br>